gatblau/artisan/tutorials/0-the-build-file/readme.md

 - secrets: these are variables that contain sensitive information like credentials
 - keys: these are the definition of [PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) keys that are used by Artisan to sign and verify packages

-:exclamation: Using different sections for the different types of input allows *Artisan* to provide differenciated treatment for each type of input.
+:exclamation: Using different names for the different types of input allows *Artisan* to provide differenciated treatment for each of them.

+For instance, secrets are variables that try and hide its value where posiible.
+Keys are variables but containing PGP keys and typically allow for easy loading, for example fro Artisan local registry.

 ```yaml
 ---